Majorana bound states in encapsulated bilayer graphene: Conclusion

 A brief comparison of the above proposal to Majorana nanowires, as the current leading platform for MBSs, is in order.
 The two approaches exhibit interesting differences.
 One disadvantage of graphene is the g-factor, which is smaller ($\sim 2$) than in semiconducting nanowires ($\sim 2-18$, depending on details such as degree of metallization).
 As both approaches require a Zeeman energy comparable or greater than the induced superconducting gap, this demands stronger magnetic fields for comparable induced gaps.
-It has been shown, however, that highly controllable contacts and induced gaps are possible in graphene by using robust Type-II superconductors such as MoRe, that have much larger critical fields than Aluminum (the SC of choice for Majorana nanowires). {This makes graphene's reduced g-factor potentially less of an issue}.
+It has been shown, however, that highly controllable contacts and induced gaps are possible in graphene by using robust Type-II superconductors such as MoRe, that have much larger critical fields than Aluminum (the superconductor of choice for Majorana nanowires). {This makes graphene's reduced g-factor potentially less of an issue}.
 The problem of disorder also exhibits very different characteristics.
 In nanowires, charged defects and other sources of disorder are considered one of the most important challenges towards realizing MBSs\cite{Pan:PRR20,Das-Sarma:PRB21}.
 In graphene-based van der Waals heterostructures, a very good control of puddles and bulk disorder is now possible using particular 2D crystals as substrates, such as hBN and graphite\cite{Dean:NN10,Andrei:RPP12}.
 It is also to be expected that potential disorder will scatter electrons very differently in graphene than in semiconductors.
-Potential puddles are non-confining {in monolayer or bilayer graphene \cite{Katsnelson:NP06}}, so will likely not give rise to the type of quasi-MBSs that often obfuscate topological MBSs in nanowires with smooth disorder \cite{Prada:NRP20}.
 Finally, the scale of energies that trigger multimode physics in our proposal is $\lambda_I\sim 2-10$ meV, which is larger than in typical low-density nanowires ($\hbar^2/[2m^*R^2]\sim 0.5$ meV).
 All these differences suggest that encapsulated graphene is worth exploring as a potential {alternative} to Majorana nanowires.